 Keep physical activities to a minimum for one week following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.

-You should avoid smoking and alcohol for a week following surgery.
+You should avoid smoking for a week following surgery.
 Smoking before and after surgery my increase your chance of post operative complications such as a dry socket.
 You may consider asking your primary care physician for a nicotine patch or medication to assist you to stop smoking.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls, which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by your doctor.